-Some veg prefer dappled shade, but most like sun.
+Some veg thrive in dappled shade, but most need sun to grow well.
 No crops will grow under a tree or in deep shade.
-Pick an area that's level and sheltered from the worst of the wind.
+Pick an area that's level, has good levels of sunshine and is sheltered from the worst of the wind.
 Access to a tap or a water butt cuts down trips with a watering can.

 Design your plot

-Drawing out a plan helps iron out glitches early.
+Drawing out a plan of your new vegetable garden helps iron out glitches early.
 Plan beds in groups of four to make it easier to rotate your veg around the plot, so that pests and diseases don't build up.
 You can include flowers for cutting, too, such as gladioli, sunflowers and sweet peas.

 Tackle a bit at a time

 Start small – don't dig up the entire garden, only to realise you've taken on too much.
-Dig up a small area instead, and get that right.
-Cover any unused areas with black mulch to keep weeds under control.
+Dig up a small area instead and get that right.
+Cover any unused areas with membrane or thick cardboard to keep weeds under control.

 Get the soil right

-If you’re on chalk or heavy clay, it's easier to grow veg in raised beds.
-Fill with a mixture of soil-based John Innes compost, council green waste and topsoil.
-If growing in soil, do a pH test with a kit.
-Neutral soil is best – add lime to acid soil or sulphur if alkaline.
+If your soil contains a lot of chalk or clay, it's easier to grow veg in raised beds.
+Fill the beds with a mixture of soil-based compost, council green waste and topsoil.
+If growing in soil, it's a good idea to do a pH test with a kit, to find out how acid or alkaline it is.
+Neutral soil is best, as most vegetable crops will grow well here.

 Grow easy crops